ASUS-AICS/LibMultiLabel/docs/api/nn_tutorial.rst

 BERT Example
 ============

-This example shows how to train and test a BERT model via LibMultiLabel step-by-step.
+This step-by-step example shows how to train and test a BERT model via LibMultiLabel.

 Note that this example requires around 9 GB GPU memory.
-If your GPU device is not satisfied this requirement, please reduce the ``batch_size`` in `Step 7 <nn_tutorial.html#step-7-create-data-loaders>`_.
+If your GPU device does not meet this requirement, please reduce the ``batch_size`` in `Step 7 <nn_tutorial.html#step-7-create-data-loaders>`_.